-Colin serves on the committee for Storytellers of Ireland and is Storyteller in Residence for The Waterways Community; a charitable social enterprise creating opportunities for people, schools, businesses and organisations in Northern Ireland.
+He serves on the committees of the Glens Storytelling Festival and the Storytellers of Ireland.
+He is also the Storyteller in Residence for The Waterways Community; a charitable social enterprise creating opportunities for people, schools, businesses and organisations in Northern Ireland.

 "Colin can do something the rest of us cannot do: he can write an original story and make it sound like it's an ancient tale.
 His talent for interweaving story and song ensures his work is authentic and original."

 Colin is a consummate storyteller cut from the same cloth as the traditional balladeer.
-Delivered with his rich authentic voice, his evocative songs on everything from the environment, reflections on his upbringing in Northern Ireland during the troubles and moving historical events possess a universal appeal.
-With lyrics so deceptively simple they are utterly sublime combined with hauntingly beautiful melodies, he continues to develop a loyal band of followers around the world.
+Delivered with a rich authentic voice his evocative songs, on topics as diverse as the environment and nature; reflections on his young days during the Northern Ireland troubles; and moving historical and legendary events, possess a universal appeal.
+Lyrics, so deceptively simple they are utterly sublime, combine with hauntingly beautiful melodies to attract an increasing band of loyal followers from around the world.

-His long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, was recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
-The album is available to purchase online (see below) and at a number of local outlets.
+In 2021, with assistance from the Arts Council of Northern Ireland, his long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, was recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
+The album is available to purchase as a CD and to download (see below).

 "Colin Urwin is without doubt one of my absolute favorite balladeer storytellers.
 He moves between the traditional world and original songs and stories with ease.
 Whether he’s sharing love songs that can melt your bones, or sending chills up and down your spine with vivid Irish tales of the supernatural, he is an experience not to be missed!"

-Colin's self-penned stories, strongly reminiscent of the oral traditional and delivered in his uniquely captivating style, are always very popular with live audiences and across the virtual world.
-Almost always set in the Glens of Antrim and often based on historical events and local legend, they are a portal to a bygone age of superstitions and ancient beliefs and practices.
+Colin's self-penned stories, evocative of the oral traditional and delivered in his uniquely captivating style, are always very popular with live and virtual audiences across the world.
+Almost always set along the coast of the Glens of Antrim and centred around some half-forgotten scrap of local folklore or legendary event, they provide a magical portal to a bygone age of ancient beliefs and practices.

-His rich and varied storytelling repertoire includes many time-honoured Irish and Scottish folk and faerie tales on which he always stamps his own distinctive mark, and he is also well known for his humorous and sometimes poignant recitations after the long-established local tradition.
+His rich and varied storytelling repertoire also includes many time-honoured Irish and Scottish tales from around the Sea of Moyle, on which he always stamps his own distinctive mark.
+He is also well known for his humorous and sometimes poignant recitations after the long-established local County Antrim tradition.

 "Colin Urwin has the unique distinction of not only telling traditional folk tales and singing traditional songs, but of creating them as well.
 His stories, woven around the landscape of the Glens of Antrim, are steeped in the folk culture and are indistinguishable from ancient tales.
 They are the folk tales of the future.
 Many of his songs are based on historic events, delivered with a sensitivity, compassion and understanding that touches the listener's heart.
 Colin is keeping alive the tradition of the seanchaí..."